BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/State_Management.md

 One key aspect in reactive applications is how to manage state between runs.

-With StreamZero this is simple.
+With {{< param replacables.brand_name  >}} FX this is simple.
 Each Service has a state object available at run time.
 All you need to do is the following.

 ```python
 from ferris_cli import context